ably/ably-ui/README.md

 2. Use the web platform as much as possible without relying on frameworks
 3. Be flexible in how the library can be integrated

+#### Accessibility

+An important part of ably-ui is ensuring the produced UI is accessible to as wide range of users as possible.
+All components should adhere to at least AA accessiblity standards.
+In most cases this can be accomplished by following a few simple rules:

+- use the correct [HTML elements](https://developer.mozilla.org/en-US/docs/Learn/Accessibility/HTML): anchors for navigation, buttons for interacting, lists for lists etc
+- test using a screen reader (for example [Voice Over on a Mac OSX with Web rotor](https://support.apple.com/en-gb/guide/voiceover/welcome/mac))
+- confirm designs have appropriate tap targets, contrast
+- use [aria attributes](https://developer.mozilla.org/en-US/docs/Web/Accessibility/ARIA) where you reach the limits of what you can do with HTML
+- don't break the web platform (ie. don't break the behaviour of a back button, scrolling, in-page links etc)

 ### Library structure

 The library is built out of modules and components.
 A module contains assets and/or components (which can have their own assets too, like additional stylesheets or images) that are meant to help you construct a given type of UI.